-Beginning November 14, 2018, Tuberculosis (TB) infection or latent TB infection will be reportable in Virginia among persons of any age and not just in children younger than four years of age.
+Since November 14, 2018, latent TB infection (LTBI) has been reportable in Virginia among persons of any age and not just in children younger than four years of age.
 Diagnosing tuberculosis infection requires that active TB has been ruled out.
 Results of a test for TB infection (tuberculin skin test or interferon gamma release assay) as well as chest x-ray results and a lack of active TB symptoms should be included in morbidity reports.
-TB infection will also be added to the list of conditions reportable by laboratory directors.
+TB infection is also reportable by directors of laboratories.

 View the Health Commissioner Update: Disease Regulations Update.

-- Click here for contact information for your local health department.
+- Find contact information for your local health department.

 - Tuberculosis Disease and Tuberculosis Infection Reporting Guidance in Virginia